 Thereafter she has worked in orthopaedic practices in Durban and the Upper Highway before joining Margy Scott-Wilsons practice in 2003 after having 2 children.
 She bought Margy's practice in 2013 and has been serving the Hillcrest community ever since.

-Julie is registered with the HPSCA ( Health Professions Council of South Africa) and the SASP (South African Society of Physiotherapy) and is a APDL level 2 member of the NMSPG (Neuromusculoskeletal Physiotherapy Group) special interest group.
+Julie is registered with the HPSCA ( Health Professions Council of South Africa) the HCPC( Health and Care Professionals Association..UK) the SASP (South African Society of Physiotherapy) and is a APDL level 2 member of the NMSPG (Neuromusculoskeletal Physiotherapy Group) special interest group.

 Her passion is for the treatment of headaches and neck conditions, post operative rehabilitation, sports injuries and all orthopaedic problems especially those relating to the older person.